reneleblanc56/hello-world/README.md

 # hello-world
-All around nice guy and a Newbie
+All around a really nice guy and an awesome individual